Consensys/doctools.template-site/docs/examples/write_cli_reference.md

 {%- endmacro %}

-# Example command line
+# Example command-line

-This reference describes the syntax of a sample Command Line Interface (CLI) options and subcommands.
+This reference describes the syntax of a sample Command-Line Interface (CLI) options and subcommands.

 ## Specifying options

 You can specify options:

-* On the command line
+* On the command-line
 * As an [environment variable](#environment-variables)
 * In a [configuration file](#configuration-file).